What symbol do I use to go from common time to half time when notating that particular change?

 -

 1Yeah, horizontal lines for me on Mac OS, both Chrome and Safari, and also on iOS, Chrome and Safari.
 I wonder whether it depends on having installed something like Finale or Sibelius on your machine?
-May 5 at 16:54
+Commented May 5, 2022 at 16:54